-The Orozco Garden is free to visit and is open Wednesday to Sunday, 11am–6pm
+The Orozco Garden is free to visit and is open Saturday and Sunday, 11am–6pm

 The South London Gallery’s permanent Orozco Garden opened in 2016 and was created over two years by leading international artist Gabriel Orozco, with support from 6a architects and horticulturists at the Royal Botanic Gardens, Kew.